 In agreement with the results of the present study, Patterson et al. (2020) have highlighted the importance of such issues as social participation, trust, mental readiness, operational exercises, as well as coordination, interaction, and monitoring of responsible agencies (14).
 Along the same lines, Liu et al. (2016) referred to teamwork, maximizing participation, building trust. coordination among people's assemblies, risk assessment, and risk management actions (5).
-In their research, Ashoori et al. (2018) have pointed to the importance of social participation and responsibility, implementation of communitybased programs, training local managers, and taking advantage of the capacity of neighborhoods (2).
+In their research, Ashoori et al. (2018) have pointed to the importance of social participation and responsibility, implementation of communitybased programs, training local managers, and taking advantage of the capacity of neighborhoods local teams (rescue and relief), equipment forecasting (individual and operational) and their storage place (15).
+Other studies highlighted such issues as public call, motivation, division of labor, financing, synergy derived by cooperation and interaction, and having a plan in Federal Emergency Management Agency (2019) (16).

 In the same context, Falk referred to attention to disaster-prone areas, past disasters and the damages caused by them, and raising awareness on implemented measures (2013) (12).
-In a similar vein, Bolin and Stanford (2018) pointed to giving responsibilities to local people, creating local teams (rescue and relief), equipment forecasting (individual and operational) and their storage place (15).
-Other studies highlighted such issues as public call, motivation, division of labor, financing, synergy derived by cooperation and interaction, and having a plan in Federal Emergency Management Agency (2019) (16).
+In a similar vein, Bolin and Stanford (2018) pointed to giving responsibilities to local people, creating

 In the present study, the researcher aimed to explain the prerequisites for community-based disaster management, and it is necessary to present the results of the research in a coherent manner.
-Therefore, due to the restriction of available studies, other results obtained in the present research included very influential issues affecting community-based disaster management, such as legislation, policy-making, the announcement of relevant bylaws, practical actions in line with the National Preparedness and Response Plan, Emergency Response Plan (ERP), development Emergency Operations of Plan (EOP). implementation of the National Reconstruction and Rehabilitation Program, which are included in the Islamic Republic of Iran Disaster Management Law (17).
+Therefore, due to the restriction of available studies, other results obtained in the present research included very influential issues affecting community-based disaster management, such as legislation, policy-making, the announcement of relevant bylaws, practical actions in line with the National Preparedness and Response Plan, Emergency Response Plan (ERP), development Emergency Operations Plan implementation of the National Reconstruction and Rehabilitation Program, which are included in the Islamic Republic of Iran Disaster Management Law (17).
 Nonetheless, despite the critical importance of these issues, they have not received the attention they deserve.
 The aforementioned findings are some of the innovations of the present study.

-Other findings of the current research were neglected in previous studies, including paying attention to mental and psychological traumas, attracting public participation, strengthening altruistic behaviors, drawing on the shared values, developing community service activities. religious, social, and cultural adaptation and interaction, considering specific climatic and geographical conditions of the region.
+Other findings of the current research were neglected in previous studies, including paying attention to mental and psychological traumas, attracting public participation, strengthening altruistic behaviors, drawing on the shared values, developing community service religious, social, and cultural adaptation and interaction, considering specific climatic and geographical conditions of the region.
 Therefore, the mentioned issues can be regarded as other innovative results of the present study.
 Other results of the current research include delegation of authority to local teams, management unity, establishing a local emergency operations center (EOC), and forecasting local communication equipment.

 Although these cases are implicitly cited in documents published by the Asian Disaster Preparedness Center (ADPC), they have not been explicitly emphasized in conducted studies (18).
 These cases can also be deemed as novel results of the present study.
-The undeniable importance of the role of the presence and participation of people and groups in various stages of disaster management highlights the necessity of explaining the prerequisites for community-based disaster management which were attended to in this study.
+The undeniable importance of the role of the presence and participation of people and groups in various stages of disaster management highlights the necessity explaining the prerequisites for community-based disaster management which were attended to in

 The participants in this research were selected taking into account the geographical, climatic, cultural, social, and religious diversity of different regions and from all over the country; therefore, the obtained results can be generalized to the general population in Iran.
 As illustrated by the variables were recognized results.
-11 as community-based prerequisites for disaster management, including legal obligation, public sensitization, strategic planning, public participation, social capacity building, cohesion and empathy, action (prevention, preparedness, needs assessment, planning, response), formation and development of specialized teams, logistics and equipment forecasting, preparation, and attention to geographical conditions.
+11 community-based prerequisites for disaster management, including legal obligation, public sensitization, strategic planning, participation, social capacity building, cohesion and empathy, action (prevention, preparedness, needs assessment, planning, response), formation and development of specialized teams, logistics and equipment forecasting, preparation, and attention to geographical conditions.